Getting Started with Genero Container Images

 Automatically via CI/CD

 An alternate way of creating a custom image with your app already built-in it is to compile it and install it in the same build process.
-We provide an image with GST Server installed on it.
+To that end, we provide an image with GST Server installed on it.
 The GST Server image lets you compile your Genero project.
-The resulting files can then be transferred to a GAS image in order to deploy your app.
+The resulting files can then be transferred to a Genero runtime image in order to deploy your app.

-We recommend using a gar file as the target, but you can compile your app using any mechanism you deicde, in which case you’ll need to install what you need on the GST image.
-This can be done during the build phase.
+We recommend using a gar file as the target, but you can compile your app using any mechanism you wish, in which case you’ll need to install what you need on the GST image (this can be done during the build phase).

 #*****************************************************************************#